Video store business plan for starting your own business

 7.1 Company Staff

-- 1 Sale and Marketing Manager to increase sales of the store and also marketing for the store
+- 1 Sale and Marketing Manager to increase sales of the store

 - 2 Store Managers to manage the daily activities of the store